Helsinki-NLP/mammoth/docs/pytorch_backend_migration.md

 ## CLI / YAML config changes

-The new transformer module comes with a more streamlined configuration format.

 Most config options are unchanged.
 There are two notable differences:

 1. The `x_transformers_opts` block is gone.
 Its keys are now top-level